HumanCellAtlas/dcp-community/rfcs/text/0000-planning-for-the-dcp.md

 The [*researcher with a keyboard*](https://docs.google.com/drawings/d/1Li9o_uVkEZDZHbkQv86I49FG8I0zGSgHYkKabp7piEs/edit) and [*researcher with a pipette*](https://docs.google.com/drawings/d/1o6I5BLtJuRJ1vUdb7dHCkFbo0XiaxKDBiVAogqnUowU/edit) journeys are the initial source of user stories that  are modeled as epics in the *dcp* repo,  reflecting the narrative flow of the product.
 Further refinement by the Product Owners is required to both develop and  extend the high-level set of user activities.

-Since journeys may vary per persona personas MUST be identified for an epic by assigning a documented GitHub label such as "keyboard", "pipette", or "road-builder".
+Since journeys may vary per persona, personas MUST be identified for an epic by assigning a documented GitHub label such as "keyboard", "pipette", or "road-builder".
 An epic MAY support multiple personas.

 #### Technical and Operational Requirements
 Product-wide technical or operational requirements are defined by **Technical Architecture** and modeled as epics in the *dcp* repo.